rbourassaca/uad_plugin_manager/README.md

 1. Download the latest release & extract the content in a folder.
 2. Place your `UADSystemProfile.txt` in the same folder as the executable [^1]
 3. Open the terminal in the folder containing the executable.
-4. Run de project using `uadPluginManager`, you'll see available commands in the terminal.
+4. Run de project using `uad_plugin_manager`, you'll see available commands in the terminal.

 ### Commands